 - Yes.
 DGS is responsible for vacant government vacant properties owned by the District in our portfolio.
 The Department of Public Works (DPW) and the Department of Consumer and Regulatory Affairs (DCRA) also mow vacant properties within their jurisdiction.

-How does DGS prioritize locations?
+How does DGS schedule locations?

 - DGS considers all District-owned properties that it manages as important facilities.
 Locations are on a schedule depending on weather and grass growth.
-In certain instances locations are prioritized based on special events and activities.
+In certain instances locations are schedule based on special events and activities.
 For example, DPR permitted activities on fields.

 What happens when it rains?
 Is there a plan in place to reschedule?